A guide to the immigration implications of COVID-19 for UK employers

 6.‘Exceptional assurance’ arrangements for those unable to depart the UK after 31 August 2020

-Individuals with leave expiring between 1 September 2020 and 301 NovemOctober 2020 are able to submit a request to the Coronavirus Immigration Team for ‘exceptional assurance’ if they intend to depart the UK but cannot do so by the date their leave is due to expire.
+Individuals with leave expiring between 1 September 2020 and 31 January 2021 are able to submit a request to the Coronavirus Immigration Team for ‘exceptional assurance’ if they intend to depart the UK but cannot do so by the date their leave is due to expire.
 The request is submitted using an online form and is free of charge.
 The request must be made before the date the person’s leave expires.
+However, the Home Office only confirmed on 10 December 2020 that people with leave expiring between 1 December 2020 and 31 January 2021 could apply for exceptional assurance, so it may be that those with leave expiring in early December 2020 may be treated sympathetically if they apply after expiry.

 Due to technical difficulties with the online form, the Home Office put a temporary email-based process in place from 23 November 2020.
 Applicants should check the GOV.UK website for the correct online form or email-based process at the time they need to apply.